 Humber’s Public Administration graduate certificate program is the first of its kind in Canada providing all of the knowledge, skills and experience graduates need to become successful public service employees.
 Designed and taught by public administration professionals, this program is your key to succeeding quickly in a public sector job.
 You will receive advanced training in communications, policy analysis, project management, information technology, public finance, governance, leadership and human resources management.
 Experienced faculty, most of whom currently work in the public sector, will guide you through the core of the curriculum, with guest speakers addressing specific topical issues.
-As well, Humber is a proud member of the Canadian Association of Programs in Public Administration.
 The practical, skills-based curriculum provides the foundation for long-term career success by exposing you to the primary public administration activities and by providing networking opportunities with civil servants from across the public sector.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will: